Cap-go/CLI/README.md

 This command will create for you a key pair in your app, and will ask you to save the private key in a safe place.
 It's recommended to not git commit the private and public key, and to not share it with anyone.

+> After your local test remove the key from config file and add it on CI step with `key save`

 ### Save key in your app config
 `npx @capgo/cli key save`